Vika1990Z/Vika/Test_Flio.md

 ```

 3. **Resize the current instance:**
 check that our Instance is still working clearly -  create a file (eg. file3.txt) and write some words into it (eg. resize testing)

+# Testing clearly work whith Clusters

+1. **Create a new Cluster**
+2. **Check that Cluster works clearly**
 ```
-echo "continue testing" > file2.txt
-cat file3.txt
-resize testing
-ls
-file1.txt file3.txt
+tail -f /var/log/cloud-init.log
+kubectl get nodes
+kubectl get pods --all-namespaces
 ```

-4. **Delete instance**
+4. **Delete Cluster**
-to delete an instance click the icon More and select Delete
+to delete a Cluster click the icon More and select Delete